Luknanad/projects/index.md

 It is one of the most practical and frequently used daily automations for SOC analysts, Threat Intelligence teams, and Incident Responders.

 ## Objectives
-> Build a reusable IOC enrichment script that integrates with VirusTotal’s public API, handles rate limiting, processes multiple indicator types, and produces professional CSV output for reporting and ticketing systems.

 1. Set up a clean Python project environment with required dependencies (`requests`, `pandas`).
 2. Implement secure API key handling and error management for VirusTotal lookups.